 It was then that Dr. Prior told me about his experiences in Europe when he served in the 10th Armored Division in Patton’s Third Army.
 After the Germans mounted a massive counteroffensive on 16 December1944, Dr. Prior’s division was rushed to Bastogne, Belgium, to block the Germans who were bent on controlling the town and its web of seven hard-surfaced roads.
 At first, he cared for wounded in Noville, just north of Bastogne and then set up an aid station in Bastogne where Renee Lemaire and Augusta Chiwy, two Belgian nurses who were home for the holidays, volunteered to assist him.
 Nearly 60 years after the war, he couldn’t say enough about how grateful he was for their

+help.
 It was there in Bastogne that Dr. Prior’s life was saved by a chance

 occurrence.